egarner99/final_project/README_notebook.md

 curl [URL2]
 ```

-I tried it to see if it would work, but that just made it fail sooner, with the same error.
+I tried it to see if it would work, but it still failed with the same error.
 Instead, I used a script suggested from GitHub Copilot; we were allowed to ask questions that we could use to help us for our project during Graded Assignment #5.
 The question I asked was: "How do I write a script to download and rename files from the SRA Explorer at the same time?" (from Graded Assignment #5).
 I copied the script from my initial promoting of the question, followed the process that the AI described (see README_protocol.md), and ran the script.

 Using the script worked!
 All the files (18 in total for R1 and R2) were downloaded, renamed, and put into a downloads folder (and the final logging statement was in the slurm file).
-The slurm file was placed in there as well.
+The slurm file was also moved into the downloads dir as well.
 A copy of the downloads folder was made (`downloads_copy`) and both were put into a folder called `GM137_data`.
+For now, I also made both of the downloads dirs read only.

-The `download_data.sh` script and the initial, along with `sra_files.txt` needed to download the files were put in a dir called `downloading_files`.
+The `scripts` dir with the downloading scripts and `sra_files.txt` were put in a dir called `downloading_files`.